meltano/meltano/blog/1-revisiting-the-meltano-strategy.md

 Hence, Meltano's scope is simply too broad and ambitious to attract open source contributors in any significant numbers at this relatively early stage.
 So, if we can't go straight for end-to-end, where _do_ we start?

+## Meltano's open source opportunity

 The plugins that will make Meltano's end-to-end vision come true for any given data source will have to be written in order, by people with different roles and skillsets, so if we want to make that vision a reality _eventually_, we have to start with data engineers writing extractors and loaders, so that _later_ analytics engineers can write transformations and models, so that _after that_ data analysts and business end-users can use the models to create reports and dashboards and gain better insights.

 The hope is that if we build a community around open source data integration and get data engineers to collaborate on extractors and loaders, analytics engineers who come across the project will be empowered to also write transformations because dbt is supported out of the box.
 Once Meltano ships with extractors and transformations for various data sources, analytics engineers and analysts would also be motivated to give its built-in analytics functionality a try and write some models, and once those are done for a handful of data sources, we're ready for the non-technical end-user who won't need to contribute at all, because the plugins they need will have been written already.

-All of this is to say that while the end-to-end vision of Meltano has been realized in principle and is still our long-term aspiration, getting there requires us not be distracted by it in the short-to-medium term.
-Instead, we will go all-in on positioning Meltano as an open source self-hosted platform for running data integration and transformation (ELT) pipelines, trusting that the rest will follow in due time.
+All of this is to say that while the end-to-end vision of Meltano has been realized in principle and is still our long-term aspiration, getting there requires us to not be distracted by it in the short-to-medium term.
+Instead, we will [go all-in](https://gitlab.com/groups/meltano/-/epics/77) on positioning Meltano as an **open source self-hosted platform for running data integration and transformation (ELT) pipelines**, trusting that if it gains traction in this area, the rest will follow in due time.

 The goal is to turn Meltano into a true open source alternative to existing proprietary hosted ELT solutions like [Alooma](https://www.alooma.com/), [Blendo](https://www.blendo.co/), [Hevo](https://hevodata.com/), [Matillion](https://www.matillion.com/products/etl-software/), [Pentaho](https://www.hitachivantara.com/en-us/products/data-management-analytics/pentaho-platform.html), and [Xplenty](https://www.xplenty.com/), in terms of ease of use, reliability, and quantity and quality of supported data sources, since without it, an open source tool for the entire data lifecycle can never exist.